- SFU in the World

 - International development projects funded by the International Development Research Centre; and

 Unless otherwise indicated in the University Policy on International Activities (GP 23), all International activities that are proposed in the name of the University must be submitted to SCIA for approval.
 This includes affiliations with other organizations/institutions (ex. an institutional MOU with another university), and international activities (ex. a field school program abroad).
-Affiliations may be formalized through a number of legal tools as indicated in the table below.
+Affiliations may be formalized through a number of legal tools as referenced in Appendix A 2.0.

 Any required faculty and departmental approvals must be obtained before the proposal can be submitted to SCIA.
 Where Senate or the Board of Governors approval is required, such approval must also be obtained before the proposed activities can begin.

-Please first review the partnership and activity development page and contact the appropriate SFU International regional manager for support and guidance in proceeding with your proposed activity and/or agreement.
+Please first review the Developing a partnership or activity page and contact the appropriate SFU International regional manager for support and guidance in proceeding with your proposed activity and/or agreement.

 Types of Submissions